jaredly/j3/Roadmap.md

 - [ ] I kindof want "collapse" to be ternary.
   - first level (just hide ns children)
   - second level (hide ns children & only render an uneditable summary)

+- [ ] type checking, let's infer the types of missing externals so we can make it much nicer to work with.

+- [ ] ok my good folks, its time for "extract this chunk"
+  - which means, our little power-bar is going to get an upgrade, because woof it needs it

 ## What's the next step here?